Uclusion/uclusion-blog/_posts/2021-07-07-face-to-face.md

 For instance if a particular organization
 [likes group code review](https://buildingvts.com/how-to-host-a-group-code-review-61345dbc7b98) that's fine.
-The dangerous part is making it mandatory across organizations and not providing asynchronous tool support.
-That's the effect of making something an official "ceremony".

-Imagine if all software development teams required group code review meetings.
+Now imagine all software development teams require group code review meetings to fulfill an "agile ceremony".
   * There would be an impact for distributed work, remote work and depending on the time of the meeting, additional rush hour commutes.
   * You would sometimes be blocked waiting for the next group code review meeting.
-  * Each team would have to be careful not to take on more work than can be reviewed in the code review ceremony.
+  * Work per iteration limited to what can be reviewed in the code review ceremony.
-  * The meeting skills necessary to successfully navigate a group code review would become more important.
+  * Meeting skills would become more important.
   * Reviews done in the meeting might suffer from time constraints.
   * **Code review tools would not exist.**

+Current process driven meetings are no different - last century's guidance to always synchronously batch process lacks the flexibility to succeed.

 ### Mandatory is not Self-Organizing
 The craziness of a forced group code review ceremony doesn't happen because code